zyoungdev/fct/README.md

 ### Function Composition

 Unfortunately, C++ does not allow you to change the language so overloading `operator |` for two non-lambda functions is impossible.
 Though, we are still able to overload `operator |` for two lambdas which means we can wrap non-lambda functions in lambdas or wrap them with `std::function`.
-A helper function `toFct` is also available to wrap functions with `std::function`.
+A helper function `toFct` is also available to wrap functions with `Function_W` and `toStdFct` to wrap functions with `std::function`.

 ```C++
 template <typename S, typename T>